 Dairy processors have invested over $7.5 billion in capital investments and research and development to strengthen and grow Canada’s domestic dairy market over the last decade.
 However, in just the past two years, the access that Canada has granted access to trading partners through CPTPP, CETA, and now the United States-Mexico-Canada Agreement (USMCA, formerly NAFTA) represents a combined loss in return of investments of more than $2 billion to dairy processors.
 Theses losses do not reflect the additional concessions made with regard to domestic dairy policies in USMCA, which promise to be equally or even more harmful.

-DPAC is meeting with government officials, Ministers and local Members of Parliament, and will be participating in the Government of Canada’s dairy sector working groups, to stress the importance of allocating CPTPP dairy import licenses, known as tariff-rate quota (TRQ) to dairy processors.
-This will allow not only the dairy processing industry to recoup a return on past investments, it will also encourage future investments in the Canadian dairy sector—its farms, processing plants, and people.
+DPAC welcomed the government’s announcement that dairy processors would receive the vast majority of CPTPP dairy import licenses, know as tariff-rate quota (TRQ).
+Government listened to DPAC and its dairy sector partners and acknowledged that these TRQ will allow not only the dairy processing industry to recoup a return on past investments, it will also encourage future investments in that Canadian dairy sector – its farms, processing plants, and people,

 Want to know more about CPTPP and its impact on dairy?